Six major carmakers agree to phase out fossil-fuel vehicles by 2040, UK says | Headlines

 Six major carmakers agree to phase out fossil-fuel vehicles by 2040, UK says

-Six major automakers on Wednesday will commit to phasing out the production of fossil-fuel vehicles around the world by 2040, as part of global efforts to cut carbon emissions, Britain said in a statement.
+Six major automakers on Wednesday will commit to phasing out the production of fossil-fuel vehicles around the world by 2040, as part of global efforts to cut carbon emissions, the British government said in a statement.

-Six major automakers on Wednesday will commit to phasing out the production of fossil-fuel vehicles around the world by 2040, as part of global efforts to cut carbon emissions, Britain said in a statement.
+Six major automakers on Wednesday will commit to phasing out the production of fossil-fuel vehicles around the world by 2040, as part of global efforts to cut carbon emissions, the British government said in a statement.
 But sources familiar with the pledge's contents said some big carmakers including the world's top two, Toyota Motor Corp and Volkswagen AG, and crucial car markets China, the United States and Germany have not signed up.
-This highlighted the challenges that remain to shifting to a zero-emission future.
+That highlighted the challenges that remain in shifting to a zero-emission future.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)